bambooww/iot-tree/web/doc/en/doc/conn/msg_mqtt.md

 We recommend using structured message formats such as JSON, XML, etc. Because IOTTree specifically supports data extraction for these formats, you can complete the data extraction work without writing any scripts.

-Assuming that the on-site device (MQTT Client) we are connecting to at this ConnPt publishes a theme of "air/dev1", and the message format is JSON, which contains temperature and humidity data internally.
+Assuming that the on-site device (MQTT Client) we are connecting to at this ConnPt publishes a topic of "air/dev1", and the message format is JSON, which contains temperature and humidity data internally.

 `
 {